Aaron Peskin: Political career

+Peskin was again termed-out in 2024.
+He will not be eligible to run again until 2028.
+On April 4, 2024, he announced his candidacy for mayor in the November 2024 election against incumbent London Breed; Daniel Lurie won the race.

 Housing and development

+Since his first days in office, Peskin has been known as a "neighborhood preservationist" (SF Weekly), opposing and preventing many development projects in San Francisco, often citing their low affordable housing quotas and negative impact on locals.
+He has been described as aligned with "the housing policies of San Francisco’s progressive Democrats, who prioritize existing tenants and neighborhood character when deciding where to build" (KQED), but "earn[ed] a reputation as the city’s preeminent NIMBY among housing activists" (SF Standard).

-Since his first days in office, Peskin has been known as a "neighborhood preservationist" (SF Weekly), opposing and preventing many development projects in San Francisco.
-He defended the California Environmental Quality Act against widespread criticism that it had (as summarized by the San Francisco Chronicle) "become a cudgel used by NIMBYs to block any project they don't like", with San Francisco's CEQA appeals process being especially onerous.
+Peskin has defended the California Environmental Quality Act against widespread criticism that it had (as summarized by the San Francisco Chronicle) "become a cudgel used by NIMBYs to block any project they don't like", with San Francisco's CEQA appeals process being especially onerous.
 Peskin described it as a "remarkably helpful law" that had protected the city from several bad projects, while acknowledging that the process was "messy and time-consuming."
 Peskin blocked discussion of a 2021 proposal that would have required 50 signatures to invoke the California Environmental Quality Act to block projects, rather than just one person.

+In 2023, Peskin authored legislation with Mayor Breed which aimed to redevelop underutilized space downtown.
+The law promoted mixed-use zoning, housing development, and the conversion of commercial spaces to residential spaces.
+Later, in 2024, Peskin spearheaded an effort to designate the Northern Waterfront and Jackson Square as historic districts and thus restoring the pre-2023 neighborhood height limit laws and preventing development of dense, large housing in the area.
+Peskin's legislation ultimately passed despite being vetoed by mayor London Breed who said Peskin's bill "passes off anti-housing policy under the guise of historic protection."

 Peskin instigated the eminent domain seizure of a triangular plot of private property at 701 Lombard Street in 2003.
 He acted with Telegraph Hill Dwellers, a neighborhood association, when it became clear that the lot could be used for open space and turned into a park.
 The parties attempting to commercially develop the lot called this an abuse of government power.
 The lot was approved as the new site for the North Beach branch of the San Francisco Public Library in 2011.
 The library was completed in 2014.

 Peskin prevented the conversion of hotel rooms by several San Francisco hotels into condominiums in 2005.
 He said that "turning 226 hotel rooms into 60 luxury, multimillion-dollar condominium units isn't addressing the housing needs of San Francisco".
 The legislation was ultimately passed with support from housing advocates and hotel workers.